intelfx/linux/Documentation/admin-guide/pm/amd-pstate.rst

 always be advertised by the platform.
 But OS can choose to ignore that via the kernel parameter ``amd_prefcore=disable``.

+``amd_pstate_msr=disable``

+For systems that support a dedicated CPPC MSR, ignore it's use and run with shared memory instead.

 User Space Interface in ``sysfs`` - General
 ===========================================